IG-onGit/DociPy/README.md

 - **menu.yaml**: The generated menu file, which you can adjust
 - **robots.txt**: File that controls the behavior of search engines

 The menu is mapped according to the directory tree.
-After adjusting your menu, don't forget to run this CLI command again `docipy` to update your documentation
+After adjusting your menu, don't forget to run this CLI command again `docipy render` to update your documentation
 Change the `*circle` to any Bootstrap icon `*name` in the `menu.yaml` file that you think fits the topic

-> To reset the menu, simply run the following CLI command: `docipy reset`
+> To reset the menu, simply run the following CLI command: `docipy render -r`

 ## Config

 If you want to update any configuration parameters that were defined during the initial generation of the documentation:

-1. Run this CLI command to start updating configuration parameters `docipy config`
+1. Run this CLI command to start updating configuration parameters `docipy reform`
 2. Skip parameters by pressing `Enter` to leave their values unchanged
 3. Enter new values for any desired parameter and press `Enter`